We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 Getting Your First Job

-While healthcare careers offer lucrative opportunities, you need solid qualifications to get your first job.
-In addition, you can increase your chances of getting hired by personalizing your resume and preparing for the interview.
+While healthcare careers offer lucrative opportunities, you need solid qualifications for your first job.
+Personalizing your resume and preparing for the interview can also increase your chances of getting hired.

 Practice interviews can help you learn how to stay calm in a nerve-wracking interview process.
-Typically, you’ll go through difficult questions and how to phrase a winning response.
-Most importantly, a good mentor will help you plan your career, hone your soft skills, and suggest possible openings in organizations that are likely to hire professionals with entry-level skills.
+Typically, you’ll go through difficult questions and learn how to phrase a winning response.
+Most importantly, a good mentor will help you plan your career, hone your soft